JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - When the user selects a key, show possible chord progressions and relationships between the keys
 - Try creating lines between the keys to explain diatonic keys, tritones etc
 - Add advice on how to use it #Research

+## Scale builder
+On the study page, allow users to build and save custom scales where they can select the intervals and name the scales and the fretboard will be populated with the intervals in the selected key

 ## The Lick
 - On the study page, add the lick in each key as a sound sample